pettik/engeto-react-web/README.md

 ## Project Submission
 - Projects can be submitted for review through the official Engeto channel.
 - The instructor will provide feedback, which is necessary to obtain certification.

+## Fixes after the First Review

+On October 3, 2024, the project was updated based on feedback from the reviewing instructor.
+The updates addressed the following points:

+1. `Home.js` – The `useCallback` function was removed as it was unnecessary.
+2. `Home.js` – The redundant `useEffect` was removed since the `title` state was already set to the default value using `getRandomTitle`.
+3. `Home.js` – The `BenefitItem` component was moved to a separate file for better modularity.
+4. `GitHubFinder.js` – The URL for repositories was updated to use `${userUrl}/repos?per_page=10`.
+5. `GitHubFinder.js` – More detailed error messages were added to the UI to make it clearer for the user what went wrong.
+6. `GitHubFinder.js` – Instead of multiple `useState` hooks, a single state object was introduced for more efficient user data management.

 ## Additional Resources